rubensworks/jsonld-context-parser.js/README.md

 * Create a default `@base` entry if a base IRI is provided.
 * Create `@id` entries for all `@reverse` occurences.
 * Expand prefixes and `@vocab` in string values, `@id`, `@type` and `@reverse`.
+* Term expansion with the `ContextParser.expandTerm` helper function.

 ## Install